caitlinsalt/how-to-do-stuff/git/git-guide.md

 git commit
 ```

 Except that it's not quite the same.
 Did I mention the Git command line has many inconsistencies?
 Firstly, `git add -A` stages changes to *all* files, whether new, modified or deleted.  `git commit -a` only stages modified and deleted files; it doesn't touch new ones.
-Secondly, because you didn't add `-m`...you've just started Vim.
+Secondly, because you didn't add `-m` and didn't try out tbe configuration command I showed you just up there...you've just started Vim.
 Next time, you will remember to do `git commit -a -m "Please, not the fingers, I admit Vim has lots of advantages"`.

 Again, if you want to be more confident about exactly what you are committing, use a tool with a graphical user interfae, not the command line.

 #### Push your changes back to the remote server

-Now you have committed your changes, your branch is updated, but that has only happened on your own computer.
+Now you have committed your changes, your branch is updated, but that change has only happened on your own computer.
 For other people to see your work, you need to copy the changes in your local repository up to the origin repository.
 This is called a *push*.

 ```
 git push